-This program is authorized by Public Health Service Act, Sections 311(c) and 2616 (42 U.S.C.
-243(c) and 300ff-26), as amended by the Ryan White HIV/AIDS Treatment Extension Act of 2009 (Public Law 111-87).
+This program is authorized by 42 U.S.C. §§ 243(c) and 300ff-26 (§§ 311(c) and 2616 of the Public Health Service Act).
 ADAPs ensure access to medication to treat HIV for eligible clients through the direct purchase of medication and through covering the costs of insurance premiums, copays, and deductibles.
 The state/territory determines client eligibility, which includes verification of positive HIV status, financial eligibility, and residence eligibility criteria.
 Financial eligibility is usually determined as a percentage of the Federal Poverty Level (FPL).
-ADAPs are required to recertify client eligibility at least every six months.
+ADAPs are expected to recertify client eligibility at least every 6 months.